NWU-MuST/za_lex/data/afr/README.md

 Resources
 =========

-This directory contains the core resources including the pronunciation dictionary and phoneset definitions used by scripts elsewhere.
+This directory contains the core resources including the Afrikaans pronunciation dictionary and phoneset definitions used by scripts elsewhere.
+The dictionary is considered work-in-progress, however it may already be useful ([e.g. in Afrikaans TTS](https://github.com/demitasse/ttslab2_afr_lwazi2_build)). __If used in academic work, please cite [1].__

 It also contains the original resource (in `ref`) from which this is derived.
 The data contained in this directory is considered a *Derivative Work* of the dictionary contained in `ref`.